FlexJobs is a job search site that has risen to prominence in the last several years, being featured on major news outlets such as NBC and CNN.

 Yes, I understand your apprehension.

 Of course, I was still a little suspicious.
-After all, it could only work one of two ways: either the company would be paying to recruit through FlexJobs (ala a job board like Monster), or it would just be a collection of free listings that I could have found on my own.
-And if either of those was the case, then what would be the point of the site?
+After all, it could only work one of two ways: either the company would be paying to recruit through FlexJobs (a job board like Monster), or it would just be a collection of free listings that I could have found on my own.
+And if either of those were the case, then what would be the point of the site?

 While it’s true that both of those things are on the site, it actually works in your favor.
 FlexJobs thoroughly filters out scams, and even if a company pays to place a listing on the site, it is guaranteed to be legitimate and tailored to your needs.
 After all, everybody knows that there are job listings everywhere on the internet.
 But it’s a whole different story when you can browse listings based on your needs and know for sure that they are legitimate options.